 Step 3: Add the raw shrimp and cook for 5 minutes until the shrimp are all cooked.

-Step 4: Move the cooked blackened shrimp to a pan and add in the peppers/onions, and avocado.
+Step 4: Move the cooked blackened shrimp to a pan and add peppers/onions and avocado.
 Your family can serve themselves from this easy serving pan.
 This shrimp fajita recipe will become a regular recipe in your monthly rotation.

 If you love cooking shrimp, here are some of my favorite gluten free shrimp recipes to try.